 PRESIDENT & CHIEF EXECUTIVE OFFICER, Baystate Health

-Prior to his national work, Dr. Keroack served on the faculty of the University of Massachusetts for 12 years.
-During that time, he focused on HIV and AIDS care and won five annual teaching awards.
+Dr. Keroack served as Baystate Health’s system chief operating officer from 2013 - 2014 and as its chief physician executive and president of Baystate Medical Practices from 2011 - 2013.
+He came to Baystate Health from University HealthSystem Consortium (UHC) in Oak Brook, Illinois, where he served as senior vice president and chief medical officer.
+At UHC, a national alliance of over 100 academic medical centers, he oversaw programs for clinical and operational performance improvement, faculty group practice management, and patient safety.
+He also led UHC’s research to define the leadership and management practices associated with top organizational performance in quality care.
+Prior to his national work, he served on the faculty of the University of Massachusetts for 12 years, where he focused on HIV and AIDS care and won five annual teaching awards.
 Beginning in 1995, Dr. Keroack took on a more administrative role, serving as the first president of the 700-physician UMass Memorial Medical Group and the vice president of Medical Management for UMass Memorial Health Care.
 He has authored over 50 publications.

 Chief Physician Executive and Chief Academic Officer, Baystate Health

 Regional Executive Dean, University of Massachusetts Medical School-Baystate

 Professor of Medicine, University of Massachusetts Medical School-Baystate